 people, mostly SACO veterans and their relatives, and was a lot of fun.

-The best way to get in contact with SACO veterans is to
+veterans are still alive, but I would imagine that the best way to get in contact with SACO veterans is to

 attend the annual reunion.
 If you are seeking information about a